binbashar/le-genai-ml/genai-agentcore-demos/AWS_SETUP.md

 ### Step 1.1: Set Up Billing Alerts (Recommended)

+**Why billing alerts matter**: AWS operates on a pay-as-you-go model, meaning costs can accumulate if resources are left running.
+Billing alerts help you:
+- **Learn AWS pricing** by seeing costs in real-time
+- **Catch mistakes** like forgetting to delete resources after the workshop
+- **Stay within budget** by getting notified before costs exceed your comfort level

 Protect yourself from unexpected costs:

 1. Sign in to AWS Console: https://console.aws.amazon.com/